BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

    :alt:  Exchanges

-In the Web Wallet there is a link to that page, it will redirect you from Wallet to website.
+In the Web Wallet there is a link to that page, it will redirect you from Wallet to website `beam.mw <https://beam.mw/#exchange>`_.
 Just press on the action menu and choose Where to buy Beam.

 .. figure:: images/web_wallet/02_where_to_buy.png